- There are different types of insulin depending on how quickly they work, when they peak and how long they last.

 Insulin has three characteristics:

-- Onset is the length of time before insulin reaches the bloodstream and begins lowering blood sugar.
+- Onset is the length of time before insulin reaches the bloodstream and begins lowering blood glucose.

-- Peak time is the time during which insulin is at maximum strength in terms of lowering blood sugar.
+- Peak time is the time during which insulin is at maximum strength in terms of lowering blood glucose.

 - Duration is how long insulin continues to lower blood glucose.